YahooArchive/mojito/docs/dev_guide/intro/mojito_mvc.rst

 `block helpers <http://handlebarsjs.com/block_helpers.html>`_ because they are iterators.
 You can also create new helpers and register them using the `Helpers addon <http://developer.yahoo.com/cocktails/mojito/api/classes/Helpers.common.html>`_.
-We'll take a look how to use both simple helper and block helpers and then show you how to create and register your own helpers.
+We'll take a look how in Mojito application to use both simple helper and block helpers and then show you how to create and register your own helpers.

 .. _hb-using_helpers: